-In this article, we'll look at five reasons why machine learning is a better predictor than traditional methods.
+In this article, we'll look at seven reasons why machine learning is a better predictor than traditional methods.

 Machine learning is a subset of artificial intelligence that’s defined as the process of teaching a computer to learn from data.
 It does this by identifying patterns and relationships in training data so that the computer can make predictions about future events.
 While traditional methods use a set of predefined rules to make predictions, machine learning is able to learn and adapt from any amount of data.

 Machine learning can be used for a variety of purposes, such as predicting consumer behavior, understanding market trends, forecasting sales, or even predicting when a server might crash.
 In fact, it can be used for any problem where there is time-series data and a goal to predict the future.

 A recent Northeastern University case study looks at genomic forecasting to predict how genetic strains will perform in different environments, which has important implications for restoration efforts in light of climate change.

 Another case study, by Valdosta State University, highlights earthquake forecasting, which is a difficult task because earthquakes happen infrequently and without warning.